Abigail/Abigail.github.io/Src/Trapped/carpenter.md

 #### Square

-On the Square Spiral, the %%PIECE%% will not get trapped for quite a while, but it does get trapped on step 253,925,075.
+On the Square Spiral, the **Carpenter** will not get trapped for quite a while, but it does get trapped on step 253,925,075.

 #### Diamond

-On the Diamond Spiral, the %%PIECE%% does not get trapped for its first billion steps.
+On the Diamond Spiral, the **Carpenter** does not get trapped for its first billion steps.
 It's not clear whether it will always remain free, or whether it gets trapped.